quii/learn-go-with-tests/math.md

 ### Write enough code to make it pass

-Quick copy and paste of the `secondHandPoint` function with some minor changes ought to do it...
+A quick copy and paste of the `secondHandPoint` function with some minor changes ought to do it...

 ```go